-While at Landon, Steve started on the Varsity Football for three years, was Co-Captain of an IAC Champion Football team, and was class president, worked on the Yearbook and the Dance Committee.
+While at Landon, Steve started on the Varsity Football team for three years, was co-captain of an IAC Champion Football team, served as class president, and worked on the Yearbook and Dance Committees.

 He is a proud General, having graduated from Washington & Lee, where he was President of the Executive Committee (the Student Body), and the Washington & Lee School of Law.

 In 2003, inspired by his 2001 National Outdoor Leadership School program, he left his law firm where he was a trial attorney to establish Wilderness Leadership & Learning, Inc. (WILL) a holistic 12-month program to enhance the educational, leadership and life skills of DC high school youth from underserved/under-resourced neighborhoods.

 George is a member of the class of 1965.
 Upon graduation, he attended the Naval Academy, graduating in 1969.
 He spent the subsequent 23 years on active duty, retiring in 1992.
 He then was a consultant to the Navy, Department of Justice, and several Department of Defense activities.
 Finally retiring in 2017, he is entering his ninth year on the Alumni Board.
 He has worked on the Annual/Landon Fund since 1990.